dwgrossberg/react-demo/README.md

 # react-demo
-A snadbox for exploring react
+A sandbox for exploring react